 Youth Leadership Program

-Leadership Vallejo educates and trains future leaders.
-Future Leadership Vallejo (FLV) is a five-month interactive youth leadership development and community education program.
+Future Leadership Solano (formerly Future Leadership Vallejo) educates and trains future leaders.
+Future Leadership Solano (FLS) is a six-month interactive youth leadership development and community education program.
 This powerful program serves high school sophomores and juniors in Vallejo.
-FLV provides leadership training to these youth leaders while raising their voices around critical issues in the city.
-Thanks to the generosity of our sponsors, youth leaders participate in the program tuition-free (waived tuition fee valued at $750).
+FLS provides leadership training to youth leaders while raising their voices around critical issues in the city.
+Thanks to the generosity of our sponsors, youth leaders participate in the program tuition-free (waived tuition fee valued at $1200).

 Activities include hands-on leadership training, field trips, and active conversations with local Vallejo officials and community leaders.
-The 2024 session will be held from February through June, once per month on Saturdays from 9:00AM to 1:00PM, at different locations throughout Vallejo.
-Students can potentially gain school required community service hours through participation in the program.
+Each cohort is held from January through June, once per month on Saturdays (and one Sunday) from 9:00AM to 3:00PM, at different locations throughout Vallejo.
+Students can potentially gain school recognized community service hours through participation in the program.

 Young Minds Making an Impact!

 Do you have a passion for positively impacting your community?
-Future Leadership Vallejo (FLV) engages youth to raise their awareness of critical, relevant issues and challenge their assumptions about their roles as leaders in the world.
+Future Leadership Solano (FLS) engages youth to raise their awareness of critical, relevant issues and challenge their assumptions about their roles as leaders in the world.

 Space is limited to 15-20 students, tuition-free.